logos-co/roadmap/content/dst/waku/waku-scaling.md

 #### Deliverables

+- [ ] A report on the findings and measurements and results.
-- [ ] Backing by a populatist contract of any kind.
+- [ ] A list of any issues encountered.
+- [ ] Analysis and actionable insights or conclusions.

 <!-- Most recently blocked by metrics scaling issues, nearly through them -->